 - Substantial: Boots of Toughness are not flimsy or delicate.
 They don't look fragile, and they don't require lots of attention.
-Wipe off the mud and the blood and the beer, give 'em a quick swipe of shoe polish once in a while, and they're good to go.
+Wipe off the mud, the blood, and the beer; give 'em a quick swipe of shoe polish once in a while; and they're good to go.
 The character wearing fancy python-leather cowboy boots with lots of tooling and inlay work is probably not a tough working cowboy — his boots aren't suitable.

 - Sturdy: While the boots don't have to currently be in good condition, they need to give the impression that it took a lot of time and hard usage to beat them up or break them down that badly.
 If they are in good condition, they need to stand up to hard wear.

 - Practical: Whatever it is the character needs to do, these boots make that easier or, at the very least, they do not make it more difficult.
 High-heeled fashion boots generally fail these criteria, although Combat Stilettos in boot form can count in that the character wearing them demonstrates their toughness by not being handicapped by the high, narrow heels.